Make MONEY - Piece Work at HOME

 Piece Work at Home

-Easy assembly work is often outsourced as piece workPiece work (or piecework) has traditionally been another way to earn cash for home workers who, for whatever reason, cannot work 9-5 in an ordinary factory or office.
+Easy assembly work is often outsourced as piece workPiece work (or piecework) has traditionally been another way to earn cash for home workers who, for whatever reason (such as disability or childcare problems), cannot work 9-5 in a factory or office.

 The definition of piecework is that the worker gets paid per completed item (piece) or task, rather than on an hourly rate or salary.

-Piece work was once popular in many industries, particularly garment making and light assembly but with increasing globalisation and competition from low-waged third world economies, the amount of piecework in these traditional areas has decreased hugely.
+Piece work was once popular in many industries, particularly garment making and light assembly but with increasing globalisation and competition from low-waged economies such as India, Bangladesh and the far east, the amount of piecework in these traditional areas has decreased hugely.

 Work in these areas is usually found by word-of-mouth or local advertising but if, you're looking for a vacancy for particular type of piece work, you could call or leave a CV with local employers or ask at your jobcentre about working for piece rate.